 Clarinex Dosage and Administration

-Although an orally disintegrating tablet formulation of desloratadine may be available in the marketplace, Clarinex® RediTabs® Tablets are no longer marketed.
+Although the oral solution and the orally disintegrating tablet formulation of desloratadine may be available in the marketplace, Clarinex® Oral Solution and Clarinex® RediTabs® Tablets are no longer marketed.

 Clarinex Tablets, Oral Solution, or RediTabs Tablets may be taken without regard to meals.
 Place Clarinex (desloratadine) RediTabs Tablets on the tongue and allow to disintegrate before swallowing.
 Tablet disintegration occurs rapidly.
 Administer with or without water.
 Take tablet immediately after opening the blister.

 The age-appropriate dose of Clarinex Oral Solution should be administered with a commercially available measuring dropper or syringe that is calibrated to deliver 2 mL and 2.5 mL (½ teaspoon).

 Adults and Adolescents 12 Years of Age and Over